 Imagine spending the weekend with avalanche professionals in the backcountry, learning about snow safety while sipping tea in front of a crackling wood stove.
 Backcountry skiing or snowboarding right to the hut to enjoy a cold beer while debriefing the day.
 Students will practice preparing for and carrying out a backcountry trip, keeping track of conditions, communicating, making decisions about hazards while in the backcountry, and learning rescue techniques, and how to execute a winter backcountry hut trip!

-Back again for the 2023/2024 season we have partnered up with Winter Park Ski Resort to offer lift-accessed AIARE 1 courses!
-These courses will be ran in the traditional 3-day format as other courses, but the field days will be based out of the resort where the team will use lifts to access the terrain.
+Back again for this season we have partnered up with Winter Park Ski Resort to offer lift-accessed AIARE 1 courses!
+These courses will be ran in the traditional 3-day format as other courses, but the field days will be based out of the resort where the team will use lifts to access out of bounds terrain.
 These courses will still have touring components outside of the resort boundaries and so touring gear is still required.
 Lift passes not included.

 Colorado Adventure Guides is proud to be one of the original splitboard specific course developers and providers in the country!
-With the support of Weston Backcountry, we will be offering two splitboard specific AIARE 1 Courses this season.
+With the support of Weston Backcountry, we will be offering splitboard specific AIARE 1 Avalanche Courses this again this season.
+Join like-minded individuals to pursue your avalanche and backcountry snowboarding education.
 Want more?
 Check out out Splitboard Progression Program!

 Traveling in the backcountry requires a solid understanding of avalanche risk and the knowledge to mitigate these risks through appropriate terrain assessment and decision making.
 Colorado is home to one of the most complex snowpacks in the entire world and people come from all across the globe to study the snowpack here.
 Our local team of AIARE certified leaders and instructors are passionate about where we live, work, and teach and have an intimate relationship with the local terrain and snowpack conditions where we operate.
 Check out our Why Should I Take an AIARE Course with CAG blog to learn more.